 - Contribute to or endorse quality coach education programmes & resources as well as promote those already available.

-- Work in conjunction with other Panels and Committees in the broader context of INF’s strategic development objectives to ensure alignment.
+- Work in conjunction with other Panels and Committees in the broader context of WN’s strategic development objectives to ensure alignment.

 For full terms of reference for the Board Committees, Working Groups and Panels click here.